DevArqSangoi/massUnlikeForTwitterX/README.md

 # Auto Unlike and Scroll

-This Tampermonkey script is designed to automate the process of clicking "unlike" buttons on TwitterX and subsequently scrolling down the page.
+This Tampermonkey script is designed to automate the process of clicking "unlike" buttons on Twitter X and subsequently scrolling down the page.

 ## How It Works